 Numerous systemic and metabolic changes occur in association with prolonged seizures; these include tachycardia, hypertension, hyperglycaemia and lactic acidosis.
 Most of these are thought to result from a surge in catecholamine release that accompanies the seizure and will resolve with seizure resolution.
 Beyond 30 minutes of seizure duration cerebral autoregulation may become impaired and cerebral perfusion will fall as hypotension occurs with potential for ischaemic injury and cerebral oedema.

-The underlying aetiology of SE can be divided into 3 groups:
+The underlying aetiology of SE can be divided into three groups:

-- 1/3 of patients will have an underlying background of chronic epilepsy
+In one-third of patients, there will be an underlying background of chronic epilepsy.

-- 1/3 of patients the episode will represent the onset of future epilepsy
+In one-third of patients, the episode will represent the onset of future epilepsy.

-- 1/3 of patients the episode occurs with no prior or future history of epilepsy
+In one-third of patients, the episode occurs with no prior or future history of epilepsy.

 Clinical Assessment and Risk Stratification